stuffmattdoes/finite-state-machine-router/README.md

 2. To re-dispatch the API request in `App.jsx`, we can click the "refresh" button.
 3. Once the user lands on `/browse`, we're going to make another API request in our `BrowseFetch` component.

-Because we don't want to include conditional render logic in our To uphold our rules, we'll want to first display loaders within each component that we're fetching data.
-Once resolved, we'll simply `send` machine events to transition into our data-rich components.
+Because we don't want to include conditional render logic in our component (upholding **No Conditions** rule), we'll want to initially render loaders within each component that we're fetching data.
+Once resolved, we'll simply `send` machine events to transition from our loader components into our data-rich components.

 ```jsx
 <Machine id='wood' path='/wood'>